wxdrh/Cocktail/README.md

     b.
 For Security Testing against Injection Attacks we can OWASP ZAP.**
 6. Send your tests with instructions on how to execute the automated tests within 3 days.<br/>
     **a.
 As I am using mvn as build automation tool so test can be executed by using _mvn clean test -Dsurefire.suiteXmlFiles=src/test/java/runnerxmls/runner.xml_ this command in terminal.Before executing command maven should be installed<br/>
       b.
 Tests can also be executed by doing right on _runner.xml_ and click on run.
-Before this IntelliJ or Eclipse should be installed.**
+Before this IntelliJ or Eclipse should be installed.<br/>
+      c.
+Execution report is generated in target/executionReports folder**
 7. Always explain yourself clearly and let us know if any assumptions were made.